mosopeogundipe/ProductReviewBlockchainApp/README.md

 }
 </pre>

 It uses the same input structure as previous APIs but expects that both the PublicKey and ProductID are populated while other fields come with an empty string.
-It hashed the user's public key and checks through the MPT of every block in the blockchain to see if it this hashed public key exists as a key in the MPT.
+It hashes the user's public key and checks through the MPT of every block in the blockchain to see if it this hashed public key exists as a key in the MPT.
 If locates the value of the key in every MPT and returns all the values to the user if they also have a matching product ID with the one sent from the API request.
 Note that the value is a Transaction Object, so it returns all those details to the user who calls this API.
 If no record is found, it returns a message that says so.